-In South Africa, Chevrolet was General Motors main brand name until 1982, with a number of Vauxhall Motors and Holden derivatives being built under the Chevy name from 1964.
+In South Africa, Chevrolet was General Motors main brand name until 1982, with a number of Vauxhall Motors and Holden derivatives being built under the Chevrolet name from 1964.

-By the 1970s, larger South African Chevrolets were based on Australian General Motors-Holden's models, the Kommando being based on the Holden Kingswood and the Constantia and the Statesman, while the smaller Firenza was based on the Vauxhall Viva.
+By the 1970s, larger South African Chevrolets models were based on Australian General Motor`s models, the Kommando being based on the Holden Kingswood and the Constantia and the Statesman, while the smaller Firenza was based on the Vauxhall Viva.

-Because of the political climate at the time, GM decided to divest from South Africa in 1986, and a local group eventually bought out GM's South African operations (including the Port Elizabeth plant) and renamed the company as the Delta Motor Corporation, which concentrated on Opels, Isuzus, and Suzukis, built under licence.
+Because of the political climate at the time, GM decided to divest from South Africa in 1986, and a local group eventually bought out GM's South African operations [including the Port Elizabeth plant] and renamed the company as the Delta Motor Corporation, which concentrated on Opels, Isuzus, and Suzukis, built under license.

 However, thanks to an improved political climate in the 1990s, GM decided to re-enter South Africa, eventually buying out the whole of Delta.